EXCLUSIVE: upGrad-owned edtech start-up Harappa lays off 30% of its workforce

 New year, old woes.
 India’s edtech sector continues to bleed as funds dry up and the appetite for online education wanes.
 Gurgaon-based higher-ed and skill-based learning platform Harappa Education, which was acquired for Rs 300 crore by Ronnie Screwvala’s upGrad last July, is the latest to take a hit.

-Harappa has laid off approximately 60 people (or 30 per cent of its 200-strong workforce), according to people familiar with the development.
+Harappa has laid off approximately 60 employees (or 30 per cent of its 200-strong workforce), according to people familiar with the development.
 The layoffs, which were announced in the last week of December, have primarily been in the content division.
 The affected employees have been told to serve a month's notice, and no other severance benefits have been offered to them.

-Business Today has further learnt that Harappa’s Chief Content Officer Vipul Rathore, who came on board in June 2021, and its VP of Enterprise Content Thejaswini Unni, who joined in December 2021, have also been let go off.
+Business Today has further learnt that Harappa’s Chief Content Officer Vipul Rathore, who came on board in June 2021, and its VP of Enterprise Content Thejaswini Unni, who joined in December 2021, have also been let go.
 The company is yet to tender any official reason for the firings.
 “This is the first phase of layoffs, and there could be more,” said a person in the know.
 “Team leaders have been told to communicate the decision to those fired,” they added.

 Business Today has reached out to both Harappa Education and upGrad for an official statement.
 The story will be updated with the same.